Travel Kenya

 For Black Women Traveling Kenya

 I’ve always wanted to go home—to the motherland, I mean.
-I thought I would end up in West Africa first, but a tour group led me to Kenya.
+I thought I would end up in West Africa first, but a group tour led me to Kenya.
 Although it was a new destination, arriving in Kenya felt like stepping into a space where my presence just made sense.
 Everywhere I went I was welcomed with familiarity, which I can’t say was unexpected.
 Black people are known to make everywhere feel like home.
-Kenyan people are friendly, warm and they’ve never met a stranger.
+Kenyan people are friendly, warm and they’ve truly never met a stranger.

 There was no point in the entire trip where I felt unsafe or out of place.
 Not in the city, not on the road, not in the national parks.
 With vetted drivers and guides, I could really relax into my time there and focus on making memories and capturing unforgettable moments.
 Kenya made that possible.